TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Method

-In this section, we aim to produce a discriminative global descriptor by aggregating the local features.
-Instead of General Mean pooling layer \cite{filip2019gem} used in Minkloc3D\cite{komorowski2021minkloc3d}, we adopt a NetVLAD \cite{arandjelovic2016netvlad} layer following previous works operating on unordered point set representation for its stronger representational power.
-NetVLAD learns $K$ cluster centers and sums the difference between the local descriptors and the corresponding cluster centers, to obtain a permutation-invariant descriptor.
-To make a fair comparison, NetVLAD is followed by a Multi-Layer Perceptron(MLP) to produce a global descriptor of the same size as that of previous state-of-the-arts.

-\subsection{Network training}
+\subsection{Network Training}

-Although a number of sophisticated loss functions have been proposed in deep metric learning, recent works \cite{musgrave2020metric,roth2020revisiting} show that their advantages over the classical triplet margin loss \cite{HermansBL17tripletloss} is moderate.
-We use triplet margin loss to train our network, which requires an archor, a positive example (structurally similar to the archor) and a negative example (structurally dissimilar to the archor):
+Although a number of sophisticated loss functions have been proposed in deep metric learning, recent works \cite{musgrave2020metric,roth2020revisiting} show that their advantages over the classical triplet margin loss \cite{HermansBL17tripletloss} are moderate.
+We use triplet margin loss to train our network, which requires an anchor, a positive example (structurally similar to the anchor) and a negative example (structurally dissimilar to the anchor):

-Here $\delta_\text{a}$, $\delta_\text{p}$ and $\delta_\text{n}$ denote the global descriptor of the anchor, positive and negative point cloud respectively. $[\cdot]_+$ denotes the loss function $\max(\cdot, 0)$ and $\alpha$ is the constant margin.
-Following Minkloc3D \cite{komorowski2021minkloc3d}, at the beginning of each epoch the training set is partitioned into batches by randomly sampling positive pairs from the remaining data repeatedly.
-For each batch we compute two $n\times n$ binary masks indicating the structural similarity between each two point clouds.
-The discriminative descriptors of each point cloud in a batch is obtained by our proposed network.
-Then we construct informative triplets via batch hard mining approach \cite{wu2017sampling} using two binary masks.
+Here $N$ is the number of training samples in a batch, $\delta_\text{a}$, $\delta_\text{p}$ and $\delta_\text{n}$ denote the global descriptors of the anchor, positive and negative point clouds respectively (the index $i$ that refers to a specific sample is omitted to avoid clutter). $[\cdot]_+$ denotes the function $\max(\cdot, 0)$ and $\alpha$ is the constant margin.
+Same as Minkloc3D \cite{komorowski2021minkloc3d}, at the beginning of each epoch the training set is partitioned into batches by randomly sampling positive pairs from the remaining data repeatedly.
+For each batch we compute two $N\times N$ binary masks indicating the structural similarity between each pair of point clouds.
+The discriminative descriptor of each point cloud in a batch is obtained by our proposed network.
+Then we construct informative triplets via the batch hard mining approach \cite{wu2017sampling} using the two binary masks.

 At the early stage of training, the model cannot produce sufficiently discriminative descriptors and mode collapse is more likely to occur with a large batch size.
 Therefore, we adaptively adjust the batch size as the training continues, as is proposed in Minkloc3D \cite{komorowski2021minkloc3d}.
-If the average number of triplets which produce non-zero loss accounts for over $\eta$ of the total number, the batch size will be enlarged to $\alpha$ times of the previous value.
-Here $\alpha$ is a hyper-parameter larger than 1.
+If the average number of triplets producing non-zero loss accounts for over $\eta$ of the total number, the batch size will be enlarged to $\tau$ times of the previous value as long as the batch size is still below a maximum threshold.
+Here $\tau$ is a hyper-parameter larger than 1.